 I love to travel.
 I have been traveling since I was a kid and my passion for it extended well into my 20’s.
 Over the years, I have picked up a few tricks to staying comfortable through transit.
 One of the things about travel that no one talks about is the extended periods of time you spend on a plane, bus, car, etc. in order to get to your destination.
 This is a list of travel essentials that help me to stay healthy, calm, centered, loving and patient while traveling locally and abroad.

 The reason I love packing essential oils is because they have therapeutic properties that can help with things such as fatigue, jet lag, and overwhelm.
 Some also have antibacterial and antimicrobial properties that can help protect you against common colds and things that get tossed around in the airport.
 My favorite oils right now come from doTerra and include Breathe, On Guard, Serenity, and Balance.
 You can also bring along lavender and eucalyptus for calming, grounding energy.
+For more info on essential oils, check out this guide.

 The plane, car rides, long layovers…these are all great times to meditate!
 My mala not only keeps me grounded and clear, it also provides a quick and easy way to close my eyes and start repeating my mantra.
 After a couple of minutes in meditation, I feel more at ease and able to embrace whatever changes come my way.